17+ Insanely Actionable Content Marketing Hacks

-There are several headline analyzers (both free and paid) available to help you create the blind following effect.
+Several headline analyzers (both free and paid) are available to help you create the blind following effect.

 AIDA (or AIDEA) mode of advertising suggests that you mold your content (visual aspects, writing, and everything) with the ultimate objective in mind before creating the content.

 It works by creating the content that attracts the audience at first encounter and develops a keen interest to move along.
-As the audience follows, it makes them want to have your product or service, proves their apprehensions unfounded with evidence and leads to the desired action.
-Your desired action could range from a comment to a sale, depending on the goal).
+As the audience follows, it makes them want to have your product or service, proves their apprehensions unfounded with evidence, and leads to the desired action.
+(Your desired action could range from a comment to a sale, depending on your content marketing goal.)

 As long as you are not asking them to buy your product upfront yet creating a strong desire to be your clients, you are going the right way.

 Now that you have got them interested, how can you give a boost to this interest?
 Here’s a branded content marketing hack for that too:

 Internal linking is a massive thing with massive benefits.
 When you link your content to each other internally, you are making way for the readers to stay on your site for long, as they keep navigating through it.